Art fair showcases growing cultural scene in Miami

 The four-day fair is credited with helping transform Miami’s image from one of weekend beach frivolity to an emerging mecca for the performing and visual arts.

-An estimated 50,000 visitors flocked to the fair in 2011, according to the city’s tourism promotion agency, and more are expected this year with hotels 90 percent sold out and rooms going for more than $1,000 a night.
+An estimated 50,000 visitors flocked to the fair in 2011, according to the city’s tourism promotion agency, and more are expected this year.

 “Prior to Art Basel we had eight galleries.
 We now have over 140 in Miami-Dade County,” said Norman Braman, a billionaire car dealership mogul and chair of the local committee that works with the fair’s organizers.